Bringing Vintage Aircraft to Life since 2010

 26th July 1940

-Due to heavy losses all daylight movements of merchant ships through the Straits of Dover are stopped by the Admiralty.
+Due to heavy losses all daylight movements of merchant ships through the Strait of Dover are stopped by the Admiralty.

 Daily losses